Sockemboffer/NPR2Spotify/README.md

 ## Problem
 Would take a long time (like, 95ish days non-stop for one person) to go verify and create playlists for NPR's Morning and Weekend Edition interludes.
 While this little project took me a year-ish to complete, I was able to learn some more about programming.

+It's likely not perfect at matching but, feel free to send playlist corrections to MoWeEd2Spotify[a-t]pm.me

 One of my first programming projects.
 Suggestions welcomed.
 Go easy on me and Enjoy!
 ## Donate today!
 Support your local [NPR station](https://www.npr.org/donations/support) today.